 Damaged or lost baggage must be reported, in person, within four hours of Customer's arrival at destination.

 Improperly packed and/or fragile items will be conditionally accepted and Southwest will not be responsible for any damage to items that are tagged with Conditional Acceptance.

 Please see important information regarding checking assistive devices.

-When checking luggage, allow sufficient time for it to be placed on your flight.
-Luggage checked at curbside or at the ticket counter 30 minutes or less before scheduled departure will be tagged with a Late Check-In Tag.
-The following airports now require more than a 45-minute baggage checkin or the baggage will be considered Late Checked:
+When checking baggage, allow sufficient time for it to be placed on your flight.
+Baggage checked at curbside or at the ticket counter less than 45 minutes before scheduled departure will be tagged with a Late Check-In Tag.

 Although every effort will be made to get late checked baggage on your flight, in the event your baggage does not arrive with you at your destination, Southwest will not assume delivery charges to get your baggage to you.